An ultra-short-throw projector (UST) projects a large, bright image of a surfer in a modern living room with city views.

 Do they get hot?
 UST projectors generate less heat than traditional lamp projectors.
 Most models have a surface temperature of 35-40°C during normal operation, which is safe for placement on furniture.

-Compatibility and Streaming
+Compatibility and streaming

-Which devices can I connect?
+What devices can I connect?
 Modern UST projectors offer multiple HDMI inputs (often 3-4), USB ports, audio outputs, and often built-in Wi-Fi.
 They are compatible with gaming consoles, streaming devices, laptops, and other HDMI devices.

 Conclusion